If you’re looking for a simple but extensive guide for how to organize your life, then you’re in the right place.

 Answers come from questions, and the quality of an answer is directly related to the quality of a question.
 One of the most powerful parts of this book comes when Keller talks about The Focusing Question.

 The Focusing Question collapses all possible questions you have about how to organize your life into one:

 - The Focusing Question – “What’s the ONE Thing I can do such that by doing it everything else will be easier or unnecessary?”

 The Focusing Question cuts right through the bullshit.
 It forces you to cut out the non-essential stuff that stops you from achieving your goals.

-It’s what allowed Gary Keller to accumulate a net worth of $200 million by building one of the most successful real estate companies in the world — and it’s what will help you set up a life where your most sacred goal becomes reality.
+It’s what allowed Gary Keller to accumulate a net worth of $200 million by building one of the most successful real estate companies in the world — and it’s what will help you set intentions that allow your most sacred goal to become a reality.

 Finding Your One Thing

 Time to grab your pen/ pencil, or open up that Google doc and find your one thing.
 Take look at your goal from step 2 and ask yourself the focusing question: